ina-foss/tweet-stance-annotation/README.md

 Some results of this Tweets Stance corpus analysis and the software tools to build it and to perform these analyses will be available in the coming days.

+## Tools
+### Web-based application for tweet stance annotation
+Web-based application developed under flask allowing for the annotation of tweet stance.
+Two level of annotation is offered, the stance of the target tweet toward the tweet it responds to, or toward the root tweet of the thread.
+The database (not provided - for Twitter privacy policy reason) is in the .sqlite format.